 Overview of Marketplace Sampling Revisions for Beta Test

 In Part B of the supporting statement, CMS proposed a sampling design based on assumptions made prior to the psychometric test data collection and analysis.
-Since this time, CMS has conducted a detailed analysis of the psychometric test data.
+Since that time, CMS has conducted a detailed analysis of the psychometric test data.
 In general, these analyses provide information that supports the proposed design aimed at obtaining 1,200 completed surveys from each state participating in the beta test.
 However, some findings, along with a change in the Marketplace landscape, require two general modifications related to the sampling design.

 The proposed modifications include: